-There’s been much media coverage on Tunisia lately relating to the world of travel.
+There’s been a lot of media coverage on Tunisia lately.

 Tunisia for tourists

 Like Egypt, tourism is a much needed source of income for Tunisia.
-And like Egypt, tourists seem to visit Tunisia for just a few key sites like the iconic Star Wars sets or the picturesque blue and white of Sidi Bou Said.
-For the photographer, this might well be sights.
+And like Egypt, tourists seem to visit Tunisia for just a few key sites, like the iconic Star Wars sets or the picturesque blue and white of Sidi Bou Said.

 So, I went digging through my old photographs from Tunisia and, well, it’s still as hauntingly beautiful.